ebonnal/streamable/README.md

 integers: Stream[int] = integer_batches.flatten()
 ```

-It also has an optional `n_threads` parameter to flatten concurrently several parent iterables.
+It also has an optional `concurrency` parameter to flatten concurrently several parent iterables.

 ## `.chain`